Riley-Py/UWaterloo-Work/Forming New Concepts And Classifying New Instances.md

 ## Implicit Concept Learning
 - Studies found that participants, when complex underlying structures exist, memorize exemplars than try to figure out what the structure is - they *abstract* the rule and apply the rule to new instances
 - *Nonanalytic concept formation (implicit learning)* - requires people to pay attention to individual exemplars, storing representations of them in memory.
 Later classification is done by comparing new instances to said representations
-- Studies found that participants adopted different approaches to the concept formation task
+- Studies found that participants adopted different approaches to the concept formation task, as participants adopted an analytical, hypothesis-testing framework for simple formation, while more complex stimuli led to people
+- Brooks proposed 5 factors to this
+	1. Task requirements to learn information that distinguishes among individual instances
+	2.